SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 </div>

-Click on this link to watch a short tutorial that walks you through the application's functionalities.
+Click on this link for a short tutorial on the application's functionalities.
 Don't miss out on mastering this powerful tool!

 <div align="center">